 These are more about you, the individual, but can help you feel more satisfied with your friendships.
 If you have specific questions and needs, we’re here for you and can give you tangible strategies to solve your friendship issues.
-You can book a one-on-one coaching session here or join our 8 week Friendship Elevated program.
+You can book a one-on-one coaching session here or join the Friend Forward Group Chat.

 We’re rooting for you always on your ongoing journey towards better female friendships.

 Have any questions about online friendship coaching or need an expert as a speaker?
-Check out our different personal coaching packages or contact us online for quick responses on any of your questions!
+Check out our personal friendship coaching or contact us online for quick responses on any of your questions!

 We provide advice on how to make friends, navigating toxic relationships, friendship breakups, and other issues common in female platonic relationships.
 Want to get closer with your girl friends?
 We can help!